 It might feel like you’re regressing to a pre-adult state during some of these exercises but that’s exactly the point.
 In order to release old stuck energy, you have to allow your body to access those same old emotional states and allow them to finally flow all the way through you.

 Remember to keep breathing throughout these anger releasing sessions.
-By staying conscious of your breath, your emotions will be encouraged to move out of you more efficiently than if you have tense and shallow breathing.
+Your emotions will be encouraged to move out of you more efficiently than if you have tense and shallow breathing.

 Want to kick things into high gear?

 – Try putting on your favourite angry music during certain parts of your anger releasing exercises.
 Some people get inspired by it and find that they go a lot harder doing it to music, while others find it distracting.
-It’s a purely individualized exercises… so stick with whatever works best for you.
+It’s a purely individualized exercise.
+So stick with whatever works best for you.

 – It can also help to repeatedly say the specific word phrases that stir up your anger throughout the exercise.